paulhamsh/Spark-Control-X/README.md

 They are numbered 1 to 8.
 A long press of A when the bank is 8 has no effect.
 A long press of B when the bank is 7 has no effect.
 When connected to the LIVE amp, the amp requests the bank number.
 The Spark Control X then sends the current bank.
-The amp then requests the values that each button sends - the pedal sends this as a single response message.
+The amp then requests the values that each button sends.
+The pedal sends this as a single response message.
+When the amp receives the button press value, it responds with series of messages to turn the relevant leds on or off, and to set their colours.

 ## Messages from pedal